 Recently however, the scope of health research has grown.
 Federal and state agencies are finding new strategies for examining the evolving questions.
-In the first publication of this Resource Guide, we stated that, "almost all peer-reviewed scientific publications on the environmental health and public health consequences of shale gas have been published since April 2011" (Howarth, 2012).
+In the first publication of this Resource Guide, we stated that, "almost all peer-reviewed scientific publications on the environmental health and public health consequences of shale gas have been published since April 2011"(Howarth, 2012).
 However, as noted at the time, the pace and scope of public health research has been quickening.
+More than 80 % of all research on this topic has been published since the beginning of 2013 and over 50% since January 2014 (PSE Healthy Energy, 2015).
 Indeed, it has increased to the point that it seems that every day, a new research study is released and its results discussed in the public forum.
+There is now a large enough body of research that various organizations have taken on the task of compiling it.
 In July 2014, the Concerned Health Professionals of NY released a "Compendium" of research and articles on "risks and harms of fracking."
+The October 2015 updated "Compendium of Scientific, Medical and Media Findings Demonstrating Risks and Harms of Fracking" by the Concerned Health Professionals of NY and Physicians for Social Responsibility contains over 600 peer-reviewed documents.
 Thus, it is more urgent than ever to understand the issues in order to analyze the information put forward by researchers.